mschaef/mschaef-blog/git-commits.md

 units.
 Squashing and curating commits is useful by itself in that it leads to a cleaner history, but it also leads to more opportunities to produce good and useful commit messages.
-It points in the direction of a virtuous cycle where one positive change leads to another and another.
+It points in the direction of a virtuous cycle where positive changes drive other positive changes.

 [git]: https://git-scm.com/